erikzwart/molgenis-py-force-transform/README.md

 ### Upload to MOLGENIS EMX2

 Examples without repeated measures (or any data) should load into MOLGENIS (Example file 1,3 and 4).
 Repeated measures (Example file 2) are transformed to EMX2 but **not** compatible yet, import into MOLGENIS will fail.
-Example 5 should fail.
+Example 5 and 6 should fail.

 ### Issues

 - ~~data export from REDCap without repeated measures fails~~
-- EMX Key issue
+- ~~EMX Key issue~~
 - Collapse REDCap multiple choice to EMX TEXT
-- Add ref table to molgenis.csv
+- ~~Add ref table to molgenis.csv, SubjectData.csv~~
 - zip output data and option to remove (cleanup) output folder

 ## UMCG REDCap